cleitonsouza01/trade/docs/events.md

 # Events

-Events can change the quantity, the price and the results stored in the accumulator.
-Every event must inherit from the accumulator.Event base class and have this method:
+Events can change the quantity, the price and the results of an asset stored in the accumulator.
+Every event must inherit from the accumulator.Event base class and have a method with this signature:

 ```python
 update_portfolio(quantity, price, results)